jaimetur/PhotoMigrator/help/04-google-takeout.md

 The final `<OUTPUT_FOLDER>` will include:
 - `Albums` subfolder with all the Albums without year/month structure (by default).
 - `<NO_ALBUMS_FOLDER>` subfolder with all the photos with year/month structure (by default).
 - `takeout_people_metadata.json`, when people processing is enabled.
-This map is keyed by media filename and preserves the Google Takeout person labels and capture date after GPTH removes the original JSON sidecars.
+This map is keyed by normalized media filename and preserves the Google Takeout person labels plus its taken, creation, and modification dates after GPTH removes the original JSON sidecars.
+When several assets share a filename, it stores separate entries; consumers compare the processed file's EXIF and filesystem dates and select the nearest source entry.
+Equal nearest candidates contribute all their people labels.

 ### Google Takeout people map